neo-project/docs/docs/en-us/tooldev/consensus/vote_validator.md

 ![](../images/consensus/vote_candidate.png)

-每个地址均有投票给另一个地址的权利，候选人票数为所有投票给它的地址的NEO余额之和。这里注意，投给非候选人地址的票数会被统计但不会被计入票数，只有当该地址注册为候选人时投票才会生效。

 Every address has the right to vote to only one address (whether or not it's a candidate).
 Candidate's received votes are defined as the sum of NEO held by its voter.
-Please note that voting towards non-candidate is recorded but not taken into account in committee & validator election.
-However, such votes will be effective as soon as the voted address becomes a candidate.

 Voting is a dynamic and continuous process.
 If the NEO asset of a voter is changed, the number of votes at the previous voting address will also change, and the list of consensus nodes and committee members will change accordingly.